Renewable feedstock

 Land use

-In 2023, the global production capacities of bioplastics amounted to 2.18 million tonnes.
-This translates to approximately 0.99 million hectares of land.
-Consequently, the surface required to grow sufficient feedstock for today’s bioplastics production just reaches a little bit more than 0.01 percent of the global agricultural area (4.7 billion hectares).
+In 2024, the global production capacities of bioplastics amounted to 2.47 million tonnes.
+This translates to approximately 0.624 million hectares of land.
+Consequently, the surface required to grow sufficient feedstock for today’s bioplastics production just reaches 0.013 percent of the global agricultural area (4.8 billion hectares).
 Metaphorically speaking, this ratio correlates to the size of an average cherry tomato next to the Eiffel Tower.
+The misconception that the use of biomass for materials may be detrimental to food security is flawed and, according to RCI, distracts from the powerful causes of hunger in the world.
+According to the World Food Programme (WFP), in 2023, more than 300 million people faced acute hunger as a result of new and protracted conflicts, the global climate crisis, the economic aftershocks of the coronavirus pandemic, and food and energy price inflation.

 Sustainable sourcing of feedstock is key